Rob Thomas (musician): Early life

-Thomas was born in Landstuhl, Germany, at Landstuhl Regional Medical Center to Bill Thomas, a United States Army sergeant, and Mamie.
-Thomas has an elder half sister, Melissa, from his mother's previous marriage.
-The family returned to the United States when Thomas was six months old.
-His parents divorced when he was two years old.
-Thomas lived with his mother and sister.
+Thomas was born at Landstuhl Regional Medical Center in Landstuhl, Germany to Bill and Mamie Thomas.
+Bill Thomas was a United States Army sergeant.
+Thomas has an elder half-sister, Melissa, from his mother's previous marriage.
+The Thomas family returned to the United States when Thomas was six months old.

+Thomas's parents divorced when he was two years old.
+Following the divorce, Thomas lived with his mother and sister.
 They were poor and moved frequently, often staying with Mamie's mother in Lake City, South Carolina.
 His grandmother was an alcoholic.
 She owned a small country store and gas station, where she also sold moonshine and marijuana under the counter.
 He grew up listening to country music and idolized the "big stars who lived ... hard lives", like Johnny Cash and Merle Haggard.
 Their stories inspired him to be a songwriter.

-Thomas and his mother and sister moved to Sarasota, Florida, when he was 10, then settled in the Orlando area the following year.
-Around this time, Thomas received his first musical instrument, a Casio keyboard.
+Thomas and his mother and sister moved to Sarasota, Florida, when he was 10.
+They settled in the Orlando area the following year.
+Around this time, Thomas received his first musical instrument: A Casio keyboard.
 A friend taught him to play, and Thomas practiced by trying to reproduce the songs he heard on the radio.
-He also acquired a guitar with no strings, which he used as a prop while he pretended he was in a rock band.
+He also acquired a guitar with no strings which he used as a prop while he pretended he was in a rock band.

-His home life was not stable.
+Thomas's home life was not stable.
 Thomas describes his mother as an alcoholic who occasionally beat him.
 When Thomas was 12, his mother was diagnosed with Hodgkin lymphoma and given only six months to live.
 His sister ran away from home to get married, leaving Thomas to care for their mother on his own.
 She eventually entered remission.
-Mamie dated a series of men, some of whom beat her, and she loved wild parties.
+Mamie dated a series of men, some of whom beat her; she loved wild parties.
 Thomas sometimes woke up to find "10 strangers sleeping off last night's booze-a-thon in the living room".